Slasher4k/aaronhatchard/_posts/2019-02-22-react-fairtasker.md

 export default TasksRight;
 ~~~

-For now `TaskDetails` will use `Card` to output the task title and description.
-(We will add more to this component in the future.)
+For now `TaskDetails` will use `<Card />` to output the task title and description (we will add more to this component in the future).

 ~~~
 // ./components/TasksRight/TaskDetails/TaskDetails.js